 Wallpaper: We love wallpaper, especially in dining rooms and powder baths, to make statements in any interior.

 Accessories: We love finding beautifully hand painted Floral Ginger Jar Lamps and antiques incorporating floral motifs to accessorize a room.

 Curtains: Floral Sheers are a wonderful way to add texture to a room without adding excessive visual weight.

 Bedding: If you love florals but want a more subtle approach, consider a solid toned jacquard floral print for your bedroom.
 Classic white or Ivory always looks stunning and sophisticated.
 If you want something more contemporary, we love biscuit-home for a fun approach to bedding.

 In this Beverly Hills residence, we incorporated traditional furniture styles with large scaled floral prints and soft-toned wallpaper in the dining room by GPJ Baker.
 We used silk cream draperies to balance out and compliment the floral prints.

-Can you give us examples of how you would incorporate florals in different interior design styles, from traditional to modern to eclectic?
+Can you give us examples of how you would incorporate Chintz in different interior design styles, from traditional to modern to eclectic?

 Traditional: Large scale floral prints on sofas, occasional chairs, and draperies to add drama.